punkish/punkish/entries/S/SO/SOT/Sotto-By-Night/index.md

     <figcaption>Sotto by night</figcaption>
 </figure>

-It was Degi’s birthday, so she took a bunch of us to Sotto.
+It was Degi‘s birthday, so she took a bunch of us to Sotto.
 I danced like I hadn’t in the previous 15 years, loved it as it happened, and regretted it the next day.
 Gotta keep… dancing.